dialloDojo/dialloDojo/README.md

 Welcome!

-This is a gallery of ideas and growing portfolio.
+This is a gallery of ideas.

 bringing ideas to life, one line of code at a time